-Muslims and Christians believe in one true God, the Lord of heavens and earth.
+Muslims and Christians are ordered to believe in one true God, the Lord of heavens and earth.
 They agree that God created us to examine us in this life.
 Such an exam means that we are given the freedom of choice and the ability to do sins and disobey our Lord.
 At this point, it comes the crossway.

-The biggest difference between Islam and Christianity is how each religion views the concept of God’s Mercy.
+Muslims and Christians differ in how they describe God.
+One of the major differences between Islam and Christianity is how each religion views the concept of God’s Mercy.
 How does God deal with sins?
 What is the way to salvation?
 In the following article, we will explore these questions and more.

 Salvation in Islam And Christianity:

 In Islam, salvation is a personal choice.
 The belief alone is not enough and good deeds alone are not enough.
 There are at least three elements needed for salvation:

 - Belief in Allah and His Messenger; Muhammad (ﷺ),

 - Good deeds [Following the teachings of Allah and His Messenger (ﷺ) and living by them],

 Do good deeds properly, sincerely and moderately, and receive good news because one’s good deeds will not make him enter Paradise.”
 They asked, “Even you, O Allah’s Messenger (ﷺ)?”
 He said, “Even I, unless and until Allah bestows His pardon and Mercy on me.”
 [Hadith]